The harmful effects of second-hand tobacco smoke and vapour

-Second-hand smoke is a mix of smoke from a burning cigarette, pipe, or cigar, plus the smoke exhaled by the person smoking.
-This smoke is harmful to the health of both the person who smokes and those who are nearby, especially children.
+Second-hand tobacco smoke or vapour is a mix of smoke or vapour released by burning or heating tobacco or vaping liquid.
+It’s produced when using combustible tobacco products and electronic vaping devices.
+These include electronic or commercial cigarettes, hookahs and cigars.
+Second-hand smoke or vapour also includes the smoke or vapour exhaled by the person smoking or vaping.
+This smoke or vapour is harmful to the health of both the person who smokes or vapes, and those who are nearby, especially children.
 There are ways to reduce the risks, such as by making your home smoke-free.

-There is no risk-free level of exposure to tobacco smoke.
+There is no risk-free level of exposure to second-hand smoke or vapour.

 How does second-hand smoke harm your health?